n1k0ver3E/n1k0ver3E/README.md

 ### This is Niko

-- Open Source enthusiast, geek, Postgraduate @UNSW
+- Open Source Enthusiast, Geek, Postgraduate @UNSW
-- Grown up in Tianjin, studyed in Amoy and Sydney.
+- Grown up in Tianjin, Studyed in Amoy and Sydney.
 - Interesting in Data Science, Blockchain, Smart Home
-- This right pic is my first NFT @PancakeSquad

 <!--